 - It’s a job in itself to change the Irish citizens behavior into being more digital in their communication with public authorities.
 Most communication between citizens and public authorities is manual, either by physical meetings or via old school letters, says Søren Thiel.

-Initially they focus on onboarding the 650,000 Irish citizens who have a MyGovID (eID) – equivalent to the Danish NemID.
-The Irish citizens can choose whether or not they want to use MyGoveID.
+Initially, they focus on onboarding the 650,000 Irish citizens who have a MyGovID (eID) – equivalent to the Danish NemID.
+The Irish citizens can choose whether or not they want to use MyGovID.
 This is different from Denmark, where the use of NemID and digital post is decided by law.

 The solution delivered to Ireland supports the common European standards like eDelivery and eIDAS.
 This makes it easier for both citizens, companies and public authorities to exchange data across borders.

-Since e-Boks won the tender in Ireland, the interest for e-Boks’ solutions has grown internationally. e-Boks still receives a number of requests and has ongoing dialogues with a range of countries.
+Since e-Boks won the tender in Ireland, the interest in e-Boks’ solutions has grown internationally. e-Boks still receives a number of requests and has ongoing dialogues with a range of countries.

 - We can’t say whether or not the deal with Ireland has had an effect on the incoming requests from other countries.
 But Ireland is of course a reference which we will use in our international growth.
 And the deal with Ireland has provided us with experience about how to engage such deals with countries outside of the North, tells Søren Thiel.